 Locate Your Primary Distraction and Crush It

 Winning a small battle is a great start on your way to win a war.
 If you live in a world of distractions, good advice is to take a deep breath and focus on the one thing you think is your major distraction.
-If it’s a physical object, remove it; if it’s a thought, suppress it; if it’s the internet and the bet365 bonus page open on your browser, cut the cable or kill the wi-fi.
+If it’s a physical object, remove it; if it’s a thought, suppress it.
 All that matters is that you engage the enemy and score.

 Work Less to Achieve More

 While logic may suggest that this kind of advice might sound counterproductive, your brain and your ability to focus do experience fatigue over time, much like your physical body.
 It’s a rare, luxurious commodity which depletes quickly and should be treated as such.
 Once your creativity is all used up, it takes a lot of time to be replenished, so it must be used sparingly.

 Take Your Time to Improve Focusing Skills

 Once again, similar to your physical body, your brain and your focus grow stronger as you exercise, but they can also suffer terribly from overtraining.
 Take your time to patiently learn how to avoid distractions and further improve your focus – trying to walk around obstacles instead of learning how to properly overcome them might just send you right back to where you started.